-As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which may negatively affect the financial position and results of operations of the Plan.
+Economic uncertainties have arisen which may negatively affect the financial position and results of operations of the Plan.
+During the year, the COVID-19 pandemic was substantially contained and the economy showed accelerated growth which caused inflation and strain on supply chains for goods and services.
+The regulatory and economic impact of these events continues to evolve.
 The duration of these uncertainties and the ultimate financial effects cannot be reasonably estimated at this time.